Context Windows and Context Engineering

 Compression distortion.
 Summaries can collapse ambiguity into certainty, omit dissent, erase dates, or turn tentative observations into facts.

 Privacy expansion.
-Long-context systems make it easier to paste or retrieve entire archives, codebases, chats, medical records, or enterprise documents into a model workflow.
+Long-context systems make it easier to paste or retrieve entire archives, codebases, chats, medical records, legal files, or enterprise documents into a model workflow.

 Cost and latency pressure.
 Long inputs can be expensive and slow.
 Economic pressure encourages caching, summarization, pruning, and retrieval shortcuts that may change behavior in subtle ways.